 Behavioral Health also views the individual as expert to their experience and as the key to their own success.
 One of the first steps is identifying a person’s strengths, motivations, and resources to address challenges or concerns.
 From there, specific target goals are developed as well as the specific steps that can support growth, change, and confidence to be successful in reaching them.
 The ultimate goal of behavioral health services is self-sufficiency; the ability to believe in and engage in behaviors that create lasting overall health, wellbeing, and connections in the community.

-At VOA Alaska, we are skilled in addressing a variety of behavioral health challenges and believe in a holistic approach to working with Alaska’s youth and families.
-Our services are designed to meet youth and their families where they are at and are dedicated to ensuring the right service is provided at the right time.
+At VOA Alaska, we are skilled in addressing a variety of behavioral health challenges, and believe in a holistic approach to working with Alaska’s youth and families.
+From mental health counseling to residential substance use treatment, our services are designed to meet youth and their families where they are at and are dedicated to ensuring the right service is provided at the right time.

 We are here to help you.
-Call (907) 279 9640 to connect with a caring professional today or click here to schedule a service.
+Call (907) 279 9640 to connect with a caring professional today or click here to get started.